lbhaskar4/test/.gitlab/issue_templates/Patch-Security-Release-QA-task.md

 # Read me first!

-An RM will create this issue once a staging deploy is completed, please use the "RC1 QA Task" template if the deployed version was the first release candidate of a new major version.
+An RM will create this issue once a staging deploy is completed,

 An RM should create the ["Changes tested" task list](#changes-tested) to mention the maintainers responsible for each commit since the last release so they can delegate testing.